Michelle Ye

 Michelle Ye or Ye Xuan (born 14 February 1980) is a Chinese actress and producer.
-She is best known for her roles in, Eternal Happiness, Triumph in the Skies, and Lost in the Chamber of Love.
+She is best known for her roles in Eternal Happiness, Triumph in the Skies, and Lost in the Chamber of Love.
 Her most notable role was in the 2009 film Accident, in which she won the 2010 Hong Kong Film Award for Best Supporting Actress.

 Ye has worked as an on-site reporter for TVB at the Olympic Games in Athens in 2004.
 In 1999, she won the Miss Chinese International competition.

-Apart from her acting career, she is the owner and chairman of the production company Michelle Ye Studios-Zhejiang Bohai Television Ltd, an owner of a sushi restaurant, and the Vice President of the Hengdian Film Association.
+Apart from her acting career, she is the owner and chairman of the production company Michelle Ye Studios-Zhejiang Bohai Television Ltd, the owner of a sushi restaurant, and the vice-president of the Hengdian Film Association.